 Key Features of the Hammer Tone Bronze Patio Heater

-The appeal of the Hammer Tone Bronze patio heater comes from the fact that it is so simple.
+The appeal of the Hammer Tone Bronze heater comes from the fact that it is so simple.
 Despite its simplicity, though, it comes packed with features that make it convenient and effective to use.

-Propane Gas Fuel
+Propane Gas Fuel:

-This patio heater runs on propane gas, which is safe, effective, and easy to maintain.
+This heater runs on propane gas, which is safe, effective, and easy to maintain.
 The output is 46,000 BTUs, which is perfect for large patios and chilly temperatures.
-A full standard propane tank should last an average of 10 hours on normal setting, but run time will still depend on your preferred setting.
+A full standard propane tank should last an average of 10 hours on a normal setting, but run time will still depend on your preferred setting.
 On high, it can last four hours, for example.

 The Hammer Tone Bronze patio heater comes with a wheel assembly kit, which makes moving the heater effortless and convenient.
 When it is time to stow it away for storage in summer, simply fix up the wheels and push.
 Furthermore, you do not have to worry about damaging the wheels in the process as they are designed for rough patio flooring.

-Aluminum Reflector Hood
+Aluminum Reflector Hood:

-Aluminum is popular in the manufacture of outdoor appliance and equipment because it is very strong despite being remarkably lightweight.
+Aluminum is popular in the manufacture of outdoor appliances and equipment because it is very strong despite being remarkably lightweight.
 In the case of the Hammer Tone Bronze patio heater, the aluminum is right on top of the heat source, reflecting the heat back where it is supposed to be.

-Electric Ignition System
+Electric Ignition System:

 Although Hammer Tone Bronze Patio heater runs on gas, this unit has an electric ignition system, which makes ignition very simple and easy.
 With the push of a button, everything is up and running.

-- High BTU rating
+- High BTU rating.

-- One-step ignition
+- Electric ignition system.